mavlink/MAVSDK-docs/README.md

 > **Warning** Under Construction.

-This repository contains the *source code* for the [DroneCore documentation](http://docs.dronecore.com).
+This [DroneCore documentation](http://docs.dronecore.com) explains how to use the [DroneCore](https://github.com/dronecore/DroneCore#dronecore) C++ MAVLink API Library, along with auto-generated wrapper APIs written in Python, Java and iOS (forthcoming).

-This documentation explains how to use the [DroneCore](https://github.com/dronecore/DroneCore#dronecore) C++ MAVLink API Library, along with auto-generated wrapper APIs written in Python, Java and iOS (forthcoming).
+This repository contains the *source code* for the documentation.

 ## Build instructions